nprgago/reactnd-project-myreads-starter/README.md

 # MyReads Project (Udacity)

-This a project requeried for Udacity Front-End Nanodegree powered by Google.
+This is a project required for Udacity Front-End Nanodegree powered by Google.
 This project consists in a book shelf management Web App.

 ### Requirements: